 Entry to the third year of the BSW is limited to students who have successfully completed the compulsory 100 and 200-level courses and who have been accepted into the programme following an interview and selection process.
-If you decide not to continue with a Social Work degree you can credit 100 and 200-level courses to a Bachelor of Arts degree with a Human Services major.
+If you decide not to continue with a Social Work degree you can credit 100 and 200-level courses to a Bachelor of Arts majoring in Human Services, Psychology or Sociology.

 In fourth year, students undertake two fieldwork placements in social service agencies.
-During this time they are supervised by field educators who help them integrate the knowledge, values and skills taught at the University with social work practice in the community.
+During this time they are supervised by field educators who help them integrate the knowledge, values and skills taught at UC with social work practice in the community.

 Social Work graduates are encouraged to undertake further studies.
 The School offers a Bachelor of Arts with Honours in Social Work, the Master of Social Work (by thesis) and the Doctor of Philosophy in Social Work.

-In New Zealand, social workers are employed in both the state and private sectors, providing direct and indirect services.
-Direct services include those for children, families, older people, those who have committed offences, and people with disabilities.
+In New Zealand, social workers are employed in both the public and private sectors, providing direct and indirect services.
+Direct services include those for children, families, older people, those who have committed offences and people with disabilities.
 Indirect services encompass social sector planning, administration, policy and research.